readthedocs/readthedocs-build/docs/spec.rst

   Options for setting the docker configuration.

     ``image``
-    This sets the docker image to use on the build, as defined `here <https://github.com/rtfd/readthedocs-docker-images/blob/master/CONTRIBUTING.rst#releases>`_.
+    This sets the build image to use on the build, as defined `here <https://github.com/rtfd/readthedocs-docker-images/blob/master/CONTRIBUTING.rst#releases>`_.

 ``python``
     Python specific configuration.
 All builds are executed inside a